Note to the reader

 Data sources and basis for the analysis

-The values for most of the indicators presented in this report represent regional and/or subregional aggregates.
+The values for most of the indicators presented in the report represent regional and/or subregional aggregates.
 In general, the figures are weighted averages of country data, using the reference population as a weight, and calculated from national data compiled by international agencies, according to their respective mandates and specialized expertise, from national statistical systems.
 The national data compiled by the international agencies are often adjusted for comparability and, where lacking, are estimated.
 As decided by the Statistical Commission and in accordance with Economic and Social Council resolution 2006/6, estimates used to compile the global indicators should be produced in full consultation with national statistical authorities.
-The criteria and mechanisms for validation by national statistical authorities are outlined in the report of the IAEGSDGs33 and were endorsed by the Statistical Commission at its fiftieth session.
+The criteria and mechanisms for validation by national statistical authorities are outlined in the report of the IAEG-SDGs3 and were endorsed by the Statistical Commission at its fiftieth session.
 4

 The collaboration between national statistical systems and regional and international organizations is essential for the effective flow of internationally comparable data.
 Such mechanisms can be improved by strengthening the coordination function of national statistical offices in national statistical systems.

-Although the aggregate figures presented in this report are a convenient way to track progress, the situation of individual countries within a given region, and across population groups and geographical areas within a country, may vary significantly from regional averages.
+Although the aggregate figures presented in this report are a convenient way to track progress, the situation of individual countries within a given region, and across population groups and geographic areas within a country, may vary significantly from regional averages.
 Presenting aggregate figures for all regions also obscures another reality: the lack, in many parts of the world, of adequate data to assess national trends and to inform and monitor the implementation of development policies.